Maddie and Wynn

 Maddie’s dad poked his head into the room.
 “Hey girls!
 What’s going on?”

-“We’re mourning,” Jenna sighed.
+“We’re mourning,” sighed Jenna.
 “Just one more sleep, then we’ll never see Maddie again.”

 “You’re on your screens all the time.”

-“You okay with me taking down your bed while you’re out?” her dad asked.
+“You okay if I take down your bed while you’re out?” her dad asked.

 “Does it matter what I want?”